Charles Stross' latest novel, Empire Games, which landed in early January deserves every bit of consideration it's going to get this year.

 Merchant Princes - Part 7

-But the fact that Empire Games is tied to previous Stross novels might count against it amongst Hugo voters.
+The fact that Empire Games is tied to previous Stross novels does count against it for those of us who prefer standalone works.

 has a blog

-While Empire Games is set up as the first part of a trilogy, and stands well on its own, it is set in the same continuity as Stross' Merchant Princes series (none of which were Hugo nominees).
+But, while Empire Games is set up as the first part of a trilogy, and stands well on its own.
+It is set in the same continuity as Stross' Merchant Princes series (none of which were Hugo nominees).
 Reading it with his other novels is a richer experience, but the overall quality of the work does not depend on those books.

 Choices have consequences